CreativeSlave/angular/aio/content/start/index.md

 Welcome to Angular!

 This tutorial introduces you to the essentials of Angular by walking you through a simple e-commerce site with a catalog, shopping cart, and check-out form.
 To help you get started right away, this guide uses a simple ready-made application that you can examine and play with interactively.

+ > If you have not installed Angular yet, you will need to first get set up.
+See https://angular.io/guide/setup-local.

 <div class="callout is-helpful">
 <header>New to web development?</header>